M64GitHub/flipper_base_app/README.md

 There are some differences between building this app "standalone" (possible for the standard firmware), or in context / as a part of a whole (custom) firmware.
 When building for the standard-library, you can use the flipper simplified build tool `ufbt`.
 Else you will need to build with the standard flipper build tool `fbt`.

 ### Build for the standard firmware
 To build, you need to build against your firmware.
 On flipper standard firmware, you can use ufbt:

-To build:
+Build:
 ```
 ufbt
 ```
-To run on flipper: connect flipper, run
+Build and run on connected flipper:
 ```
 ufbt launch
 ```